 Amusement crept into Hassan's dark eyes.
 "For the moment I forgot that you were a mathematician.
-Enlighten my understanding: why do you say 'seven?"
+Enlighten my understanding: why do you say 'seven'?"
+"Are you not known as Seveners?
+Your propagandists

 "Are you not known as Seveners?
 Your propagandists ask the unenlightened why there are seven days in the week and seven planets in the sky-counting the sun and the moon.
 I'll wager a dirhem against a Byzantine ducat that you have also seven classes of initiates."